 Tools That Will Help You Succeed

-Below you’ll find a list of services I personally recommend and guarantee will help you grow your blog.
+Below you’ll find a list of services/products I personally recommend and guarantee will help you grow your blog.

 To all the beginner bloggers out there, my recommended hosting company is SiteGround, starting at only $3.95 per month (if paid annually) for first-time users.
 Among all the shared hosting solutions out there with comparable pricing, SiteGround by far and large exceeds my expectations.
 Some of the perks include: free SSL, free daily backup, unlimited emails, built in caching program to speed up site, CDN with Cloudflare, 24/7 phone and chat support (and what phenomenal support they have!)